Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 4. Pasta

 That’s not to say pasta is a bad food to eat before a workout.
-But if you want to have a good workout and get a solid pump, eat your pasta a couple of hours before you start lifting.
+But if you want a good workout and get a solid pump, eat your pasta a couple of hours before you start lifting.

 5. Potatoes